Efe Abogidi

-Efemena Tennyson Abogidi (born 11 October 2001) is a Nigerian professional basketball player for the Central Districts Lions of the NBL1 Central.
+Efemena Tennyson Abogidi (born 11 October 2001) is a Nigerian professional basketball player for Obradoiro of the Liga ACB.
 He played college basketball for the Washington State Cougars of the Pac-12 Conference.

 Early life and career

 Abogidi grew up in Ughelli, a town in Delta State, Nigeria.
 He competed in track and field, including sprinting, long jump and high jump.
 Abogidi watched highlight videos of Tim Duncan, who he tried to emulate in local pick-up basketball games.
 In 2015 and 2016, he was named most valuable player of a camp run by Olumide Oyedeji in Lagos.
 Abogidi joined Hoops & Read, a program created by Oyedeji's foundation, and helped his team earn a promotion into the Nigerian Premier League in 2016.
 In the next year, he moved to Senegal to attend the NBA Academy Africa in its first year.
 In June 2017, at the NBA Academy Games in Canberra, Australia, he suffered a torn ACL, MCL and meniscus while attempting a slam dunk.
 He underwent surgery and began attending the NBA Global Academy in Canberra.
 He committed to playing college basketball for Washington State over offers from Creighton and UT Arlington.